The Cost Of Getting Organized

 One other thought about stuff is I am sure you noticed that no matter what you get rid of, you will replace it.
 The more I give away, the more I seem to get.
 It feels like I sent it out one door, and its replacement comes in through the window.

 I can honestly say that I have eliminated 90% of the clutter and excess that I had and have a level of material things that is much more manageable.
 Almost to where I would like it to be, but not quite perfect just yet.

-I am amazed at some of the stupid things I keep around instead of throwing them away, donating it, or just giving it to someone.
+I am amazed at some of the stupid things I keep around instead of throwing them away, donating them, or just giving them to someone.
 I will keep at it until I have things where I want them and feel good about it.

 You may already be there in a place of material utopia, but for me, it has been a slow yet constant process of devaluing things that, in all honesty, have no real value to me.

-I think we keep things because they become familiar to us and we have always had it, so we keep it.
+I think we keep things because they become familiar to us and we have always had them, so we keep them.
 Even when it is in the way and is something we may not even care much about, we just can’t set it free.

 The last word on stuff is just this.
-I have never regretted getting rid of something, and the more I get rid of, the better I feel and the less work I have to do around the house or when I move again.
+I have never regretted getting rid of something, and the more I get rid of it, the better I feel and the less work I have to do around the house or when I move again.

 How About Organizing And Customizing for Free?

-So I have a walk-in closet that is 4′ -6″ x 5′ -0″ that also had three vented shelves on across the back wall with the top shelf extending across the wall to the right and just below that is the clothes rod.
+So I have a walk-in closet that is 4′ -6″ x 5′ -0″ that also had three vented shelves across the back wall with the top shelf extending across the wall to the right, and just below that is the clothes rod.

 Be Creative and Make the Most of Your Opportunities